U.S. court voids verdict allowing seizure of Manhattan skyscraper linked to Iran

 “If this case returns to trial, a properly informed jury may or may not find for the government - a topic on which we have no opinion,” Wesley wrote.
 “But getting to any outcome requires a fair and procedurally adequate process, something that has been lacking in this case.
 There are no shortcuts in the rule of law.”

-Separately, the appeals court set aside Forrest’s 155-page judgment following a non-jury trial in favor of victims of alleged terrorist attacks linked to Iran who sought damages from Alavi and the partnership.
+Separately, the appeals court set aside Forrest’s 155-page judgment following a non-jury trial in favour of victims of alleged terrorist attacks linked to Iran who sought damages from Alavi and the partnership.

 The court said the victims could pursue some claims in a retrial but not others because the partnership, 650 Fifth Avenue Co, did not qualify as a “foreign state,” as Forrest had wrongly concluded.